AlejandroNo4/Youtube/README.md

 # Youtube Clone

-> This is a Youtube Clone for  an.
+> This is a Youtube Clone made for an assignment of HTML/CSS.

 ![screenshot](./app_screenshot_02.png)

-Additional description about the project and its features.
+We created this project using some iframes for the video and Img tags for the images, also we used flex boxes and gird systems for positioning.

 ## Built With

-- Major languages
-- Frameworks
+- HTML
-- Technologies used
+- CSS

 ## Live Demo